ASGA presenters are among the nation’s premier Student Government experts.

 Suzette Walden Cole, Ph.D.

-I am ASGA’s Truth Teller and efficiency expert.
+I’m ASGA’s Truth Teller and belonging knowledge leader.
 There’s a difference between truth and honesty.
 Honesty is answering a question, and only the question (sometimes doing so in a way that paints us, or our SG, in the best light).
 Truth is candid, answers the totality of the question and is unfiltered.
-Whether in confrontations, or evaluating our progress towards achieving goals, it is imperative that you #KnowYourTruth.
+Whether in confrontations, or evaluating our progress towards achieving goals, it is imperative that you be ready to advocate from a position of transparency.
 My style is engaging, infused with humor and recognizes that we are all on a journey to learn from one another in the space.

-I can help your SG manage through the conflicts to be able to serve the student body you represent, find new ways to connect with your advisor (and vice versa), and discuss ways to be intentional about creating change on your campus.
-My sessions are riddled with “nuggets” of wisdom about integrating research into your plans, equipping you to work with your university’s administration, and creative suggestions to help increase efficiency and ensure transition plans allow for sustainable success.
+I can help your SG manage through the conflicts to be able to serve the student body you represent, find new ways to connect with your advisor (and vice versa), and discuss ways to be intentional about creating a sense of belonging on your campus.
+My sessions are riddled with “nuggets” of wisdom about integrating research into your plans, equipping you to work with your campus administration, and creative suggestions to help increase representation and inclusive program and practices.

 Detailed Speaker Bios